-T1-derived datasets from the Income Statistics Division of Statistics Canada (known as Annual Estimates for Census Families and Individuals, or simply Taxfiler data) are an increasingly important source of Canada-wide small-area income data.
+T1-derived datasets from the Income Statistics Division of Statistics Canada (known as Annual Estimates for Census Families and Individuals, or simply Taxfiler data) are an important source of Canada-wide small-area income data.

 Taxfiler data offers income-related information down to the CT and rural six-digit postal code level.
 This information is generated from individual tax files from the Canada Revenue Agency, and published on a yearly basis.